-- (a) Applicant identification information including: name, address, telephone number, contact person and, for Nonprofit Corporations, corporate governing documents and financial information (e.g., articles and by laws, certificate of good standing from the California Secretary of State, confirmation of 501(c)(3) status, audited financial statements), and list of legislative representatives for the area where the program or project will be undertaken. - (b) Authorizing resolutions of the Applicant's governing board shall be provided, and must be approved by the Department, prior to issuance of a Standard Agreement.
-Authorizing resolutions do not need to be provided as part of the application. - (c) Documentation evidencing that the Applicant: has the authority to undertake the activities applied for; that it meets the eligibility requirements; that it does not have any unresolved Department audit findings nor pending lawsuits; that if the application is for a construction project, Construction Work has not yet begun; and that it agrees to comply with all program requirements. - (d) Project or program description including amount applied for, number of units or Households to be assisted, income levels of Households to be assisted, description of prior experience with the type of program or project applied for, geographic location of the activities, financing sources and uses, and description of any contributed labor. - (e) For Homeownership Development Projects, the description of the project also shall include: a description of how the Applicant has site control; to the extent applicable, the status of all local government approvals; availability of on and off site improvements and utilities; soil condition and environmental conditions; project costs; unit description in terms of size, number of bedrooms; per unit construction cost; estimated sales price and sources of financing; estimated monthly Housing Costs of purchasers; and description of the Homebuyer Education program. - (f) A description of how the Applicant will comply with the requirements for Local Program/project administration set forth in §204 applicable to the program or project being applied for. - (g) For Homeownership Development Projects, a market analysis that summarizes the local area market data that demonstrates the need for the development of additional affordable housing matching the proposed project.
-Include details of the targeted households and their willingness and ability to pay the proposed housing costs.
-Data cited in the market study should be current (within the past three years).
+- (a) Applicant identification information including: name, address, telephone number, contact person and, for Nonprofit Corporations, corporate governing documents and financial information (e.g., articles and by laws, certificate of good standing from the California Secretary of State, confirmation of 501(c)(3) status, the most recent two years of audited financial statements), and list of legislative representatives for the area where the program or project will be undertaken. - (b) Authorizing resolutions of the Applicant's governing board shall be provided, and must be approved by the Department, prior to issuance of a Standard Agreement.
+Authorizing resolutions do not need to be provided as part of the application. - (c) Documentation evidencing that the Applicant: has the authority to undertake the activities applied for; that it meets the eligibility requirements; that it does not have any unresolved Department audit findings nor pending lawsuits; that if the application is for a construction project, Construction Work has not yet begun; and that it agrees to comply with all program requirements. - (d) Project or program description including amount applied for, number of units or Households to be assisted, income levels of Households to be assisted, description of prior experience with the type of program or project applied for, geographic location of the activities, financing sources and uses, and description of any contributed labor. - (e) For Homeownership Development Projects, the description of the project also shall include: a description of how the Applicant has site control; to the extent applicable, the status of all local government approvals; availability of on and off site improvements and utilities; soil condition and environmental conditions; project costs; unit description in terms of size, number of bedrooms; per unit construction cost; estimated sales price and sources of financing; estimated monthly Housing Costs of purchasers; and description of the Homebuyer Education program. - (f) A description of how the Applicant will comply with the requirements for Local Program/project administration set forth in §204 applicable to the program or project being applied for.